STORM WATER DIVISION

 Sweeping of City streets and property is performed 4 times per year totaling 2400 miles annually.
 Streets with heavy leaf litter are swept 5-6 times per year.
 Sweeping due to spills, unreported accidents and special events are done on an as-needed basis.

 The City of South Salt Lake is a member of the Storm Water Coalition.
-Click HERE to visit their website which offers great information for residents.
+Click HERE to visit their website which offers informative facts and tips.